upavadi/TngApi_shortcodeConstructor/README.md

     - /templates/Familyuser.html
     - /templates/processupload
  - Modified files,
    - tng-shortcode-constructor
    - /TngWp/ShortcodeContent
    - /css/tngwp
    - this file, readme

-- __Current Released Version 1.04a__
+- __1.04a__
   - Corrected stupid typo in tng-shortcode-constructor.php which prevented style sheet, tngwp.css, to load
   - Style Sheet Bootstrap.css seems to cause conflicts in some themes.
     - Modified admin_set_paths.php to add an option to disable bootstrap.css in Settings>TNG Shortcodes.